 Little has changed in the 2012 Land Rover LR4 from the 2011 model year.
 That's good for our car-seat-installing purposes since the LR4 is one of the few vehicles that can easily handle three car seats in its second row.

 For the Car Seat Check, we use a Graco SnugRide 30 rear-facing infant-safety seat, a Britax Roundabout convertible child-safety seat and Graco high-back TurboBooster seat.

 The front seats are adjusted to a comfortable position for a 6-foot driver and a 5-foot-8 passenger.
 The three child seats are installed in the second row.
 The booster seat sits behind the driver's seat, and the infant seat and convertible seats are installed behind the passenger seat.
 We also install the infant seat in the second row's middle seat with the booster and convertible in the outboard seats to see if three car seats will fit.
 If there's a third row, we install the booster seat and a forward-facing convertible.

-Latch system: While the LR4 can hold five car seats, it has only two sets of lower Latch anchors in the second row's outboard seats.
-The anchors sit out in the open and are easy to use.
-Three tether anchors sit midway down the second-row seatbacks.
-They're also easy to use.
+Latch system: Even though the LR4 has seating for seven, there are only two sets of lower Latch anchors in the second row's outboard seats.
+The anchors are easy to use because they sit out in the open between the back and bottom cushions.

 How many car seats fit in the second row?
 Three